-2.1 Basis of preparation
+2.1 BASIS OF PREPARATION

-The consolidated and separate financial statements have been prepared on a historical cost basis, except for derivative financial instruments, certain financial assets and investment properties, which have been measured at fair value and land and buildings classified in the statements of financial position as property and equipment, which have been measured at their revalued amounts by virtue of a change in accounting policy in 2019 (see note 24).
-The consolidated and separate financial statements are presented in Euro (\bigcirc), and all values are rounded to the nearest thousand (\bigcirc 000) except when otherwise indicated.
+The consolidated and separate financial statements have been prepared on a historical cost basis, except for derivative financial instruments, certain financial assets and investment property, which have been measured at fair value and land and buildings classified in the statements of financial position as property and equipment, which have been measured at their revalued amounts by virtue of a change in accounting policy in 2019 (see note 24).
+The consolidated and separate financial statements are presented in Euro (\mathfrak{E}) , and all values are rounded to the nearest thousand $(\mathfrak{E}000)$ except when otherwise indicated.